NOSTVA/SIM-DOCKER-PROJECT/README.md

 # SIM Cloud Computing Project
-# This project is a RESTful API for managing person objects, which has been built using Docker.
-The RESTful API allows you to create new person documents, get all persons, delete persons, and update persons.
+# RESTful API for managing persons built using Docker.
+This API allows you to create, fetch, delete, and update persons.

 ## How to run
 To run the project, follow these steps: